 I am a Partner in the Disputed Wills and Trusts team.

-Losing a loved one and then having to deal with the aftermath of a dispute regarding their estate is in my mind one of the worst experiences anyone will have to go through.
+Losing a loved one and then having to deal with the aftermath of a dispute regarding their estate is one of the worst experiences anyone will have to go through.
 Often, the dispute is between family members which makes it all the more tragic.
-I believe my job is to try and settle the dispute as quickly as I can on terms favourable to my client, not only for my client’s own peace of mind but also to keep costs to a minimum.
+I believe my job is to try and settle the dispute as quickly as I can on terms favourable to my client, not only for my client’s own peace of mind but also to keep the costs to a minimum.

 I also act for all types of charities and appreciate the importance of protecting legacies left to them.

 I have acted in a massively varied caseload relating to Wills, Probate and Trust disputes and claims brought under the Inheritance (Provision for Family and Dependants) Act 1975 and I have extensive knowledge of these areas.

-As I generally spend 2 or 3 evenings a week attending work events, on the evenings I am free I like to spend my free time taking long walks, relaxing at home, cooking or catching up with my family and friends.
+I like to spend my free time taking long walks, relaxing at home, cooking and catching up with my family and friends.